 Higher education is an important pillar of the Institute, where UI publications and the online portal www.landguiden.se caters fact-checked material to high-schools, universities and libraries in Sweden.

-Together with the Swedish National Defence College, UI is the host of the Anna Lindh library, a research library specializing in the areas of defence, foreign and security policy.
+Together with the Swedish National Defence University, UI is the host of the Anna Lindh library, a research library specializing in the areas of defence, foreign and security policy.

 The Institute is a non-profit organization founded in 1938.
 As an organization UI does not take a stand on policy issues.
 The parent body of the institute is Utrikespolitiska samfundet (The Swedish Society for International Affairs).